sinclairzx81/statebox/readme.md

     }
 })

-// address its properties with a uri. box.addr("header/title").set("my todo list")
+// address its properties with a path. box.addr("header/title").set("my todo list")

 // isolate some scope.